RafalDamian/SortingAlgorithmsVisualization/README.md

     yield from ms_rec(0, len(alist))
 ```
-Function yields the subsequent operations performed on the list, after each such operation the program pauses for a moment, thanks to the sleep () function from the time module.
+Function yields the subsequent operations performed on the list, after each such operation the program pauses for a moment, using the sleep() function from the time module.
 This time is inversely proportional to the length of the list.
 ```python
             if not sorted:
                 try: